OxfordInterfacesLab/SRV_Matlab_App/README.md

 This interface recombination calculator is programmed as a Matlab App using the extended Shockley-Read-Hall interface recombination model,  with Girisch and Aberle’s iterative algorithm.

+To use, downlowad: srv_app.mlappinstall, and install it into your Matlab console.
+If you don't have access to a Matlab licence you can download the stand-alone app for Windows.
+The raw code is included in srv_app_matlab_raw.m

+## Method

 Shockley-Read-Hall formalism for defect-mediated recombination is detailed in [1–3], and it is extended to an arbitrary trap level density function in [4].

 To calculate surface recombination velocity (SRV) we use the algorithm below as described in [4,5].